Updated on November 29, 2022

 Anti-allergenic or hypoallergenic bed and pillow covers create an effective barrier between you and the dust mites.
 These covers use an ultra-tight weave that even microscopic organisms have trouble getting through.

-Macroscopic particles such as dander are trapped above the cover, denying the mites their food source.
+Macroscopic particles such as dander are trapped above the cover, denying the mites access to food.

 #6 – Make Your Home Inhospitable

-Dust mites thrive most in an environment where the temperature is 75 to 80 degrees Fahrenheit and the relative humidity ranges from 70 to 80 percent.
+Dust mites thrive best in humid environments of 70 to 80 percent where the temperature is 75 to 80 degrees Fahrenheit.
 These are actually very poor conditions for humans, as the ideal indoor temperature is 68 to 72 degrees with a relative humidity of 35 to 50 percent.

 Aim for an indoor temperature no higher than 70 degrees and the relative humidity no higher than 50 percent.
 A humidity closer to 35 percent is best for rooms that contain electronics.